-This case study also highlights the difference between image and reputation.
-Keds’ reputation hardly changed, but their image did.
-In fact, the image change was accompanied by other decisions that could be viewed as making a positive impact on the company’s reputation: they moved their manufacturing back to the U.S. and launched an organic shoe line.
+This case study clearly highlights the difference between image and reputation.
+Keds’ reputation didn't change but their image did.
+In fact, the image change was accompanied by other decisions that could be viewed as making a positive impact on the company’s reputation.

 Reputation consulting vs. image consulting

 What's the difference between reputation consulting and image consulting?

-Image consulting looks at how your brand is viewed at a glance: what are the ideas that consumers have about your brand, even if they’ve never engaged with it?
-In the case of Keds, it was clear that the company's reputation was fine, but their image was rising and falling with the winds of pop culture.
+Image consulting looks at how your brand is viewed at a glance: what are the perceptions that consumers have about your brand, even if they’ve never engaged with it?
+In the case of Keds, it was clear that the company's reputation was fine, but their image was rising and falling with the whims of pop culture.
 They were seen as outdated and unhip.
 The brand of a bygone generation.
 By revising their approach and working with someone like Taylor Swift to not just promote but create, they could take control of their image and remain relevant.

 Corporate reputation consulting considers how people feel about the reliability and responsibility of your corporation.
 Your corporate reputation is “the sum total of what consumers communicate that they feel about the company.”
 Now, more than ever, consumers want to know that companies take responsibility for their actions.
 By moving their manufacturing to Michigan and implementing environmentally conscious production changes, Keds showed they understood this idea; This is why reputation consulting must take a holistic approach that views and protects your company’s reputation from every angle.

 Both are subjective, but a reputation is good or bad; an image simply is.
-That does not mean your image has to stay where it is, or that there are no judgments that need adjusting.
-Getting together with a corporate image consultant can show you where your brand’s image stands and be a starting point for shifting your image into a more favorable position.
+That does not mean your image has to remain where it is or that there aren't judgments that need adjusting.
+Joining forces with a corporate image consultant can show you where your brand’s image stands and be a starting point for shifting into a more favorable position.